-The Red-Spotted Purple (Limenitis arthemis) butterfly is black with blue or blue-screen scaling.
+The Red-spotted Purple (Limenitis arthemis) butterfly is black with blue or blue-screen scaling.
 It features orange or red marks on the tips of the wings.

 At first glance, it appears to be a swallowtail.
 But it has no tails!
 It does mimic the distasteful Pipevine Swallowtail.

-The size of the Red-Spotted Purple is typically in the 3.0" - 3.5" range.
+The size of the Red-spotted Purple is typically in the 3.0" - 3.5" range.
 It normally produces 2-3 broods per year.

-The Red-Spotted Purple butterfly is normally seen in the Eastern United States, from the Gulf Coast to southern Canada.
+The Red-spotted Purple butterfly is normally seen in the Eastern United States, from the Gulf Coast to southern Canada.

 It is not an abundant species, and is most often seen in woodlands and along streams and marsh land.
 It often lands high in trees, but will drop to ground level to feed and sip at mud puddles and stream banks.